miraland-labs/solarti-program-library/governance/README.md

 In cases where deploying the owned instance is not practical a shared instances of the program can be used.
 There are two instances available for anybody to use on mainnet

-`GovER5Lthms3bLBqWub97yVrMmEogzX7xNjdXpPPCVZw` - default `spl-governance` instance
+`GovER5Lthms3bLBqWub97yVrMmEogzX7xNjdXpPPCVZw` - default `solarti-governance` instance

 `GTesTBiEWE32WHXXE2S4XbZvA5CrEc4xs6ZgRe895dP` - test instance which can be used to setup test DAOs